philippwulff/DGD-NeRF/README.md

-# DGD-NeRF: Depth-Guided Neural Radiance Fields for Dynamic Scenes
+# DGD-NeRF: Depth-Guided Neural Radiance Field for Dynamic Scenes
 ### [[Website]](philippwulff.github.io/dgd-nerf/) [[Paper]](https://github.com/philippwulff/DGD-NeRF/blob/main/docs/Dynamic_NeRF_on_RGB_D_Data.pdf)

 DGD-NeRF is a method for synthesizing novel views, at an arbitrary point in time, of dynamic scenes with complex non-rigid geometries.
 We optimize an underlying deformable volumetric function from a sparse set of input monocular views without the need of ground-truth geometry nor multi-view images.